 Smith, the disgraced assistant of former OSU head coach Urban Meyer, was arrested in May 2019 for allegedly violating a protection order against him.
 He was arrested by the Delaware County Sheriff’s Office in Ohio and booked into the Delaware County Jail, where records show he had been released.

 According to the sheriff’s office, via USA Today, Smith was arrested following an altercation with the staff at Scioto Ridge Elementary School.
 Smith got into a “confrontation” with school personnel when he was not allowed to pick up his children.
-Smith was ultimately charged with a misdemeanor for violating the order.
+Smith was ultimately charged with a misdemeanor for violating the civil protection order.

 Zach Smith, who was fired from Ohio State last July, loves his kids.
 He’s done everything he can to prove that on social media and in interviews after the scandal and domestic abuse allegations originally surfaced.
 And, naturally, statements from both the former Ohio State assistant’s attorney and the counsel for his ex-wife Courtney Smith, who now also goes by Courtney Carano, about the event do not necessarily match.

 Here is video of the former wide receivers coach’s arraignment in May, via WBNS 10TV in Columbus.

 WBNS 10TV in Columbus released the statements from both lawyers.